-Quantify your information whenever possible (please consult, among other sources, the Trade Policy Reviews of the WTO on member states) and include the following criteria:
+Quantify your information whenever possible and include the following:

-- · conditions, tariff and non-tariff measures for market access - · import licensing and customs valuation - · export subsidies and "countervailing duties" on allegedly subsidized imports - · import quotas and export limitations - contingency trade barriers (anti-dumping procedures, "safeguards" restrictions of imports to protect a specific domestic industry from serious injury) - · replacement of non-tariff with tariff measures - · information on the country's participation in the WTO
+- · conditions, tariff and non-tariff measures for market access - import licensing and customs valuation - export subsidies and "countervailing duties" on allegedly subsidized imports - import quotas and export limitations - contingency trade barriers (anti-dumping procedures, "safeguards" restrictions of imports to protect a specific domestic industry from serious injury) - replacement of non-tariff with tariff measures - information on the country's participation in the WTO

 Foreign trade is widely liberalized, with uniform, low tariffs and few non-tariff barriers.

-Foreign trade is liberalized in principle, but significant exceptions remain, including differentiated tariffs and privileged treatment for domestic sectors or industries.

-Foreign trade follows non-discrimination principles in form, but is significantly distorted by state interference, special rules, tariff and non-tariff barriers, etc. The economy is integrated selectively into the world market.

-Foreign trade is largely state-supervised or controlled.
+8 Foreign trade is liberalized in principle, but significant exceptions remain, including differentiated tariffs and privileged treatment for domestic sectors or industries.
+6 5 Foreign trade follows non-discrimination principles in form, but is significantly distorted by state interference, special rules, tariff and non-tariff barriers, etc. The economy is integrated selectively into the world market.
+3 2 Foreign trade is largely state-supervised or controlled.
 The economy is decoupled from the world market.

-7.4 Banking system
+Banking 7.4 system